What Happens When You Overmix Cake Batter

-My cupcake recipes like my famous vanilla cupcake recipe and chocolate cupcake recipe often contain the instruction “mix until just combined.”
-Today, inspired by Craftsy’s free (to Cupcake Project readers) baking basics course, I want to talk about what that really means and what happens when you over-mix cake batter.
+Cupcake recipes like my best vanilla cupcake recipe and chocolate cupcake recipe often contain the instruction “mix until just combined.”
+I want to talk about what that really means and what happens when you over-mix cake batter.
 The results aren’t pretty!

 Mixing batter until “just combined” means that you should stop mixing as soon as you can’t see the ingredient that you just added.
 For example, if you are adding flour to butter and sugar, you should immediately stop mixing once you no longer see any white powder.

 You may have read that when you overmix cake batter, the gluten in the flour can form elastic gluten strands – resulting in a more dense, chewy texture.
 This can be beneficial in cookies, but it’s not so great in cakes and it’s an archenemy of flaky pie crusts.
-I’d heard that as well, but until I saw the great visual of an overmixed cake in Craftsy’s Baking Basics course, I’d never thought to purposely make an overmixed cupcake to see (and taste) what happens.
+Until I saw a great visual of an over-mixed cake, I’d never thought to purposely make an over-mixed cupcake to see (and taste) what happens.

-For my experiment, I mixed my Ultimate Vanilla Cupcake batter for an extra three minutes on high speed above what the recipe calls for.
+For my experiment, I mixed the batter of my vanilla cupcakes for an extra three minutes on high speed above what the recipe calls for.